 The NJSEDCP, also called Deferred Comp, is a voluntary investment program that provides retirement income separate from, and in addition to, your basic pension plan.
 You can shelter a part of your wages from federal income taxes while saving for retirement.

 To enroll, you must work for the State of New Jersey or an eligible agency, authority, or commission of State government.
 If you work for a county, township, or municipality and are not paid directly by the State or one of its agencies, you are not eligible for the NJSEDCP.

-The NJSEDCP is handled by Prudential.
-You can go to Prudential's NJSEDCP website or you can call them at 1-866-NJSEDCP.
+The NJSEDCP is handled by Empower (formerly Prudential).
+You can go to Empower's NJSEDCP website or you can call them at 1-866-NJSEDCP.

 The Supplemental Annuity Collective Trust (SACT) of New Jersey

 The SACT is a voluntary investment program that provides retirement income separate from, and in addition to, your basic pension plan.
 The program consists of two separate plans: the SACT-Regular Plan and the SACT-Tax-Sheltered Plan.

 Contact the SACT at the NJDPB in writing or by calling 609-292-7524.

 Important Changes to Your FSA Plan in Response to the Coronavirus

 The New Jersey State Employees Commuter Tax Savings Program, Commuter Tax$ave, lets you set aside before-tax dollars to pay for mass transit and commuter parking expenses, so you can avoid federal taxes and save money.